 5th DISTRICT OF THE CHURCH

-As the population increased on 2nd Street the Bingham School (located on today’s NE corner of 2nd and Lynne School Lane) was abandoned for a bigger school.
-Luman Shurtliff recorded that in 1856 he ” met Bishop Bingham at Bingham Fort and appraised the [Bingham]schoolhouse for 437.60 cts and the lot on which it stands for 1.00.”
+Luman Shurtliff recorded that in 1856 he ” met Bishop Bingham at Bingham Fort and appraised the ..
+[Bingham]..schoolhouse for 437.60 cts and the lot on which it stands for 1.00.”
 At that time the school house was three years old.
 By the early 1860s the population had increased, and the children needed a larger school house.

-Because of the proximity of Mill Creek to the school, the children often swam there at recess in segregated groups in the early 1860s (before the coming of the railroad).
+Because of the proximity of Mill Creek to the school, the children often swam in the swimming hole at recess in segregated groups.
 When it was the girls turn to swim, they wore their petticoats, afterwards hanging them on a bush to dry.

 The Indian women were always begging from the settlers and when they were camped in the meadows and school was in session the women used to come to the schoolhouse at noon and beg the children’s lunches.
 It wasn’t very often that Mary Hutchens took her lunch when she went to school; she preferred to run home and back.